GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, `slash`, i.e. remote names will contain slashes as they do in Gerrit.

+remote.NAME.allowManyToOneReplication
+:	Enable to use a single destination project to multiple local ones.
+	This is usable when a remote repository is triggering CI when a branch is created or modified.
+	For example `push = +refs/changes/*:refs/heads/gerrit/${name}/changes/*`.

+	> **NOTE**: The use of this option may lead to dangerous situations
+	> if you do not know exactly what you are doing.

+	By default, false, do not allow to replicate several repositories to a single one.

 <a name="remote.NAME.projects">remote.NAME.projects</a>
 :	Specifies which repositories should be replicated to the